Duties of business owners/employers and officers

 - verify the provision and use of the relevant resources and processes.

 An officer may be charged with an offence under the WHS Act whether or not the PCBU has been convicted or found guilty of an offence under the Act.
-For further information refer to the interpretative guideline on officers available on the Work Safe Australia website.
+For further information refer to the interpretative guideline on officers available on the https://www.safeworkaustralia.gov.au/duties-tool at the Work Safe website.